Personal life of Clint Eastwood: Divorce from Johnson

 In 1978, Johnson retained an attorney to file for legal separation from Eastwood.
 Early that year she had finally accepted the fact that Locke "was not like any of his affairs of their past."
 The legal separation came into effect by a notarized agreement in January 1979.
 Divorce papers, however, would not be filed until May 18, 1984.
 The divorce was finalized on November 19, with Johnson receiving a straight cash payment said to be between $20 and $25 million.
-No formal announcement of the divorce, marital separation or legal separation was ever made to the press, just as there had been no public confirmation of Eastwood's romance with Locke until years into its growth.

 For her part, Locke never divorced Gordon Anderson, her lawful husband since 1967.
 (Note: Folklore describing Anderson as Locke's "childhood friend" has long been parroted by the press, though they grew up in different states and did not even meet until high school.)
 Anderson, a sculptor and former stage actor, was gay and resided with his boyfriend John McKee in a West Hollywood home purchased by Eastwood.
-The Locke/Anderson union had always been a marriage of convenience only and was never consummated, according to court testimony.
+The Locke/Anderson union had always been a marriage of convenience only and, according to court testimony, was never consummated.
 Locke said of the unorthodox arrangement: "I truly believed that Clint and I did not need papers to validate the commitments we had made to each other."
 Her husband Anderson kept such a low profile that, over time, reporters would either erroneously refer to their still-legal marriage in the past tense or altogether omit any reference to it.

-I believe Clint knows who he is; he just doesn't like who he is.
-I do believe that Clint loved me as much as he is capable of love, and in the first eight or so years together he really wanted to be the man he knew I saw in him.
-I think he tried very hard, but eventually one's nature cannot change.